African American Queen of the Road

 By Ann Ferrar

-The original stories of Bessie Stringfield, African American motorcycling pioneer, were written in the 1990s by Ann Ferrar, an author and protege of Bessie.
+The original stories of Bessie Stringfield, African American motorcycling pioneer, were written in the 1990s by Ann Ferrar, an author, friend and protégé of Bessie.
 Ferrar's narratives shed light on Bessie's hidden achievements in the pre-Civil Rights era.
-Here in PART 3, Ann explores the bridge between her stories and the emotional reaction of Bessie's 21st-century fans.
+In PART 3 of this retrospective, Ann explores the bridge between her stories and the emotional reaction of Bessie's 21st-century fans.
 Ferrar's coming book is the definitive biography "African American Queen of the Road: Bessie Stringfield: A Journey Through Race, Faith, Resilience and the Road."

 © Copyright 1990-2020, Ann Ferrar.
 Ann Ferrar reserves all rights to this content and her earlier stories of Bessie Stringfield, upon which this content is based.
 Library of Congress Registration Numbers: TXu-2-160-705; TXu-2-088-760, et al. Strictly prohibited are adaptations and other derivative works in any media.
 Please respect the author and the wishes of Bessie Stringfield by adhering to copyright law.